-This note shows the remuneration as paid through the Council's payroll to the Council's Chief Executive, Statutory Chief Officers, members of the Senior Management Team (i.e. those reporting to the Chief Executive) and employees earning over £150,000.
-It includes employees with responsibilities for Shared Services with Royal Borough of Kensington (RBKC) and Westminster City Council (WCC)
+This note shows the remuneration as paid through the Council's payroll to the Council's Chief Executive, Statutory Chief Officers, members of the Senior Leadership Team (i.e. those reporting to the Chief Executive) and employees with salaries over £150,000.